-The CodeHS Computer Science II course is designed to foster students' creativity and innovation by presenting opportunities to design, implement, and present meaningful programs through a variety of media.
-Students will collaborate with one another, their instructor, and various electronic communities to solve the problems presented throughout the course.
+The Texas Computer Science 2 course is designed to foster students' creativity and innovation by presenting opportunities to design, implement, and present meaningful programs through a variety of media.
+By the end of this course, students will collaborate with one another, their instructor, and various electronic communities to solve problems.
 Through data analysis, students will identify task requirements, plan search strategies, and use computer science concepts to access, analyze, and evaluate information needed to solve problems.
-This course extends on concepts learned in Computer Science I by deepening student understanding of system and network protocols, and exposing students to the Java programming language.
+This course extends concepts learned in Computer Science I by deepening student understanding of system and network protocols and exposing students to the Java programming language.